spenceriam/RedactGuard/README.md

 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right
 4. Click "Load unpacked" and select the extension directory
-5. The Privacy Shield icon should appear in your toolbar
+5. The RedactGuard icon should appear in your toolbar

 ### For Testing
 1. Navigate to the included `test-page.html` file
-2. Click the Privacy Shield extension icon
+2. Click the RedactGuard extension icon
 3. Click "Capture Screenshot"
 4. Review the detection results and redacted image